ipoom-jeong/gaudi-lab/research/index.md

 ### **CPU Core Microarchitectures and Multi-core Architectures**

 The Central Processing Unit (CPU) plays a crucial role in a system by running applications and system software, managing system resources, and interacting with I/O devices, among other functions.
+We are

 {% include button.html flip=true style="bare" %}